nodejs/nodejs.org/README.md

 ## Deployment

 Full setup is in <https://github.com/nodejs/build/tree/master/setup/www> minus secrets and certificates.
 The webhook is setup on GitHub for this project and talks to a small Node server on the host which does the work.
-See the [github-webhook](https://github.com/rvagg/github-webhook) package for this.
+For reference, see the [github-webhook](https://github.com/rvagg/github-webhook) package for this.

 ## Content vs. Code